 - Exercise and meditation are your friends here, as is maintaining a healthy diet and staying well hydrated.

 - Develop a routine.
 Something as simple as putting both feet firmly on the floor, taking deeper breaths than normal just before watching something particularly difficult, and having a stretch afterwards can help.
-Find a routine that work for you.
+Find a routine that works for you.

-- If you have a project that requires continued daily exposure to difficult footage, then talk about it.
+- If you have a project that requires continued daily exposure to difficult content, then talk about it.
 Acknowledge the effect that it’s having on you, and think actively about how to look after yourself while completing the project.

-For producers in the field:
+For journalists in the field

 If it’s particularly intense: